aganter/ZEN-garden/documentation/How_To_Modeling_To_Generate_Alternatives.md

 \end{equation}
 $$

-The feasible region of this optimization problem is simply the full near-optimal space.
-The objective function is used to seek boundary points where the variables take on extreme, efficient values.
-Each solution of the above optimization problem yields a vertex of the near-optimal space.
-The space can therefore be explored by repeatedly solving the optimization problem for different weights $w$.
-Existing methods typically differ in how they choose the objective coefficients to optimize.
+The feasible region of this problem is the full near-optimal space.
+The objective function seeks boundary points where variables take on extreme, efficient values, with each solution yielding a vertex of the near-optimal space.
+Methods typically vary in how they select the objective coefficients.

 ### Random Directions

-In the ZEN-garden repository, we developed the Random Directions method, which identifies the near-optimal space using randomly generated objectives.
-The objective weights of these production variables are determined randomly on the interval $[0,1]$.
-Let $d_i \sim Norm(0,1)$ be such a randomly generated objective coefficient.
-However, in the context of generating directions on a hypersphere, $d$ is not just a set of coefficients but represents the direction vector of research.
-The Random Directions MGA formulation is then:
+The ZEN-garden repository introduces the Random Directions method, identifying the near-optimal space using randomly generated objectives.
+Objective weights for production variables are randomly determined within the [0,1] interval.
+Let $d_i \sim Norm(0,1)$ represent a randomly generated objective coefficient.
+In this context, $d$ represents the direction vector of research.
+The Random Directions MGA formulation is:

 $$
 \begin{equation}